letsencrypt/website/content/en/technicaloverview.md

      src="/images/howitworks_certificate.png"/>
 </div>

 Revocation works in a similar manner.
 The agent signs a revocation request with the key pair authorized for `example.com`, and the Let's&nbsp;Encrypt CA verifies that the request is authorized.
-If so, it publishes revocation information into the normal revocation channels (i.e., CRLs, OCSP), so that relying parties such as browsers can know that they shouldn't accept the revoked certificate.
+If so, it publishes revocation information into the normal revocation channels (i.e. OCSP), so that relying parties such as browsers can know that they shouldn't accept the revoked certificate.

 <div class="howitworks-figure">
 <img alt="Requesting revocation of a certificate for example.com"